As the country’s largest private-sector employer and the biggest company in the world by revenue, it’s hard to miss Walmart.

 Additional limiting features to keep in mind are the $1,000 reimbursement caps on some types of coverage and lengthy waiting periods for conditions such as knee issues.
 It’s great the Walmart offers coverage for behavioral therapies and boarding since not all insurance providers do, but you’ll need to determine if the coverage is worth it if you believe you’ll spend a lot on these services.
 You’ll also need to think about your pet’s breed-specific health risks and assess whether Walmart Pet Insurance’s waiting periods meet your pet’s unique needs.
 There may be some plans available that offer more coverage for these types of services and shorter waiting periods for relevant pet health conditions.

-When it comes to reimbursement speeds, keep in mind that Petplan manages Walmart Pet Insurance policies.
-According to Petplan’s website, the company reimburses claims within 30 days.
+When it comes to reimbursement speeds, keep in mind that Fetch manages Walmart Pet Insurance policies.
+According to their website, the company reimburses claims within 30 days.
 Some pet insurance providers can offer faster reimbursement speeds.